 If a contractor is deemed to be inside IR35, the engager (i.e. the public sector organisation or the agency) will deduct income tax and National Insurance as they would for employees.

-How will the public sector organisations and agencies decide if a contract is inside or outside of IR35?
+How do public sector organisations and agencies decide if a contract is inside or outside of IR35?

 HMRC’s online IR35 tool – the Check Employment Status for Tax (CEST) tool.
 The tool asks users a series of questions about the nature of a contractor’s engagement and determine their IR35 status based on the answers given.